 Back to prior page Go to next page

 (Courtesy of Minard Coons)

-Above, scene from one of the action shows at the Corriganville Movie Ranch.
+Above - scene from one of the shows at Corriganville.

 (Courtesy of Clarence Schwab and Larry Blanks)

-Above, Corrigan and his pal Chief Thunder Cloud corralling the bank robbers in one of the action-packed shows that were staged for the visitors at the movie ranch.
-Date of this photo is probably around 1953.
+Above - Corrigan and Chief Thunder Cloud (Victor Daniels) capture the bank robbers in one of the action-packed shows that were staged for visitors at the movie ranch.
+Photo is probably circa 1953.

+Back to prior page Go to next page